Horror comics: North America

 In addition to its long-running titles carried over from the 1990s, Vertigo published more conventional horror, like vampires in Bite Club (beginning in 2004), and Vamps.
 In addition, from 1999 to 2001 they published their own horror anthology, Flinch.

-At Image Comics, Robert Kirkman has created The Walking Dead.
+At Image Comics, Robert Kirkman created The Walking Dead.
 Steve Niles predominantly writes horror comics, and his 30 Days of Night has spawned a range of mini-series released by IDW Publishing.
 At Dark Horse, Mike Mignola has been working on Hellboy, and has created a large fictional universe with spin-off titles like BPRD and Lobster Johnson.

 There had been also superhero horror comics like with Spawn, Venom, and Ghost Rider.

 In the 2000s and 2010s, Marvel produced Blade and the Marvel Zombies franchise.
 Marvel's adult imprint MAX, introduced in 2001, has also provided a venue for reinterpretations of Marvel horror characters where more violence can be used, leading to the Dead of Night miniseries based on Devil-Slayer, Werewolf by Night and Man-Thing, as well as a reworking of Zombie and Hellstorm: Son of Satan.
 Richard Corben has also been writing Haunt of Horror, a number of series based on the work of Edgar Allan Poe and H.P.
 Lovecraft.